AlSaqr-platform/hyper_bus/README.md

 # Revise HyperBus Implementation v2

 Goals:
-- have a workinhg HB IP
+- have a working HB IP
 - as portable as possible
 - only few dependencies
 - no interfaces